4DGB/4dgb-readthedocs/docs/workflow/start.rst

 .. figure:: img/workflow_diagram.png

-   The 4dgbworkflow is a workflow that takes user input data and manages a 4D Genome Browser instance for that data.
+   The 4dgbworkflow is a workflow that takes user input data and creates a 4D dataset and a 4D Genome Browser for that data.

 The 4DGB workflow is a python script that manages a complex workflow of steps that take a user's input data and transforms that data into an